MathieuAR-GDPSFH/community-guide/phpmyadmin/Basic PhpMyAdmin FAQ.md

 ## How can I see an account's password as my friend forgot their password?

-- You can't see their password, but you can reset it by simply going to https://bcrypt.online/ and typing in a password for them to change after and replacing the password column with new hash (yes the random symbols is called password hash.)
+- You can't see their password, but you can reset it by simply going to https://bcrypt.online/ and typing in a password for them to change after(use cost factor 10) and replacing the password column with new hash (yes the random symbols is called password hash.)
   Note: Click edit on their account, and under password, delete the hash already there and replace with new.